 The Isaac Synagogue, built in the early Judaic-Baroque style, was opened in 1644, and was a gift to the city from a wealthy Jew, Izaak Jakubowicz.
-The design is decoratively endowed with arabesques and arches, yet retains a sober linearity, especially within.
+The design is endowed with decorative arabesques and arches, yet retains a sober linearity, especially within.
 There is much to admire, not least the fragments of original wall scriptures.
-Rabbi Eliezer Gurary runs the place with a smile and is usually on hand to provide information to all comers.
 A shop inside sells kosher food, sweets, Jewish calendars and other items, and around the back you'll find Szalom Falafel - Kraków's only kosher fast food restaurant (ul.
-Jakuba 21 - open 10:00 - 21:30 Sun-Thu, 10:00 - 17:00 Fri, closed Sat).
-Klezmer concerts take place here every Thu & Sun from 15th of March; tickets 60/40zł.
+Jakuba 21; open 10:00 - 21:30; Fri 10:00 - 16:30; closed Sat).